-Job opportunities for our graduates abound in diverse work settings, including recreation and sport facilities and organizations, fitness centres, extended-care facilities, hospices and other health-related environments.
+Job opportunities for our graduates abound in diverse work settings, including recreation and sport facilities and organizations, fitness centres, extended-care facilities hospices and other health-related environments.

 Our graduate program has a long tradition of excellence and our graduates are well-represented in research and academic settings throughout the world.
-The MA, MSc, MCoach and PhD programs attract talented students from many countries and there is strong competition for admission.
-Our Faculty members, many of them world-renowned, have developed well-established research programs in all of the basic disciplines of the social, behavioural and biological sciences as well as in the area of recreation and leisure.
+Our Master of Arts, Master of Science, Master of Coaching and Doctor of Philosophy programs are highly competitive and attract talented students from many countries.
+Our Faculty members, many of them world-renowned, have developed well-established research programs in all of the basic disciplines of the social, behavioural and biological sciences as well as in the areas of sport, coaching, and recreation and leisure.